Odyssey

 Paginate results

 Currently, Query.launches returns a long list of Launch objects.
 This is often more information than a client needs at once, and fetching that much data can be slow.
-We can improve this 's performance by implementing pagination.
+We can improve this field's performance by implementing pagination.

 Pagination ensures that our server sends data in small chunks.
 We recommend cursor-based pagination for numbered pages, because it eliminates the possibility of skipping an item or displaying the same item more than once.
 In cursor-based pagination, a constant pointer (or cursor) is used to keep track of where to start in the data set when fetching the next set of results.